Sources and Timing

 Recorded separately outwith the figures for attendance and absence, and includes circumstances such as:

 - extended overseas educational trips not organised by the

 - short-term parental placement abroad

 - family returning to its country of origin (to care for a relative, or for cultural reasons)

 Percentages for authorised and unauthorised absence relate to the total number of possible attendances.
-For many schools this is 380 half-day sessions during the school year.
-However, all schools in the Lothians, the Scottish Borders, Edinburgh and 24 schools in Highland operate 342 (longer) half-day sessions in the school year.
+For many schools this is 380 half-day openings during the school year.
+However, all schools in the Lothians, the Scottish Borders, Edinburgh and 24 schools in Highland operate 342 (longer) half-day openings in the school year.

 The exclusions collection covers all publically funded local authority schools in Scotland.
 It does not cover grant-aided schools, independent schools or early learning and childcare establishments.

 Under Circulars 10/93 and 1/95, local authorities are required each year to collect certain statistics from schools on exclusions.
 The statistics relate to half-days of temporary exclusions and number of pupils removed from the register (previously known as 'permanent' exclusions).